mkhalife/paramount-docs/src/docs/about.md

 title: "About us"
 ---
 ## What's that?
 This is another page.
-I'm updating the about page.
+I'm updating the about page. woohoo!

 ![](./images/gatsby.jpg)
 <!--stackedit_data: